JulianEberius/Subclim/README.markdown

 This plugin integrates Sublime Text 2 with Eclipse via Eclim http://eclim.org/.
 At the moment it adds Java completions, auto-import, goto-definition and compilation/validation (error highlighting).

+**New**: It is possible to get Scala validation and completions, but you will need to install the scala-ide branch of Eclim manually (clone their repo, checkout scala-ide and build with Ant as described there).

 Installation
 -----------